Mamman Jiya Vatsa: Military command

 In 1981, when Cameroon soldiers shot and killed five Nigerian soldiers in the disputed Bakassi area, then Brigadier Vatsa was named the Commander of the Joint Military Task Force during the massive border mobilization along the entire length of the Nigeria-Cameroon border.
 Vatsa developed the operational plan of attack through Garoua in northern Cameroon, which was approved in principle by the National Defence Council, pending the outcome of diplomatic efforts to resolve the crisis.

 During 27 August 1985 Babangida take-over, General Vatsa was in Mecca with Major General Tunde Idiagbon on pilgrimage.
 As of the time of his arrest in December 1985 on suspicion of conspiracy to commit treason, he was the Federal Minister for the Federal Capital Territory.
 He was a member of the AFRC, Federal Executive Council and occasionally, the National Council of States, the only military officer, other than the C-in-C, to be a member of all three ruling bodies.

+Death

+After being convicted and tried for treason, Vatsa was executed on March 5, 1986, by firing squad.
+With him were: Lt.
+Col. Musa Bityong, Lt.
+Col. Michael Iyorshe, Lt.
+Col. Christian A. Oche, Maj.
+Daniel I. Bamidele, Commander A.A.
+Ogwiji, Wing Commander B.E.N.
+Ekele, Wing Commander Adamu C. Sakaba, Squadron Leader Martin Olufolorunsho Luther and Squadron Leader A. Ahura.

+In 2025, Vatsa received a posthumous pardon from Nigerian president Bola Tinubu.